 The Company's revenue derives mainly from its air navigation activities.
 Air navigation services are billed and the revenues are earned by the Company based on a HUF unit rate determined on the basis of prebudgeted costs and planned annual traffic taking into account the actual chargeable service units.
-Air traffic charges are determined by the number of service units calculated by using a formula with the maximum take-off weight of the air plane, and in the case on en-route services - the distance factor.
+Air navigation charges are determined by the number of service units calculated by using a formula with the maximum take-off weight of the air plane, and in the case on en-route services - the distance factor.

-Revenue from air navigation services:
+Revenue from air navigation services

-The Company has three main revenue segments: navigation services provided to the overflight traffic ('En Route') over Hungary, terminal air navigation services in the approach area of Liszt Ferenc International Airport, and navigation in the upper airspace of Kosovo.
+The Company has three main revenue segments: navigation services provided to the overflight traffic ('En Route') over Hungary, terminal air navigation services in the approach area of Liszt Ferenc International Airport ('terminal'), and navigation in the upper airspace of Kosovo.
 From 2015 both the Hungarian En Route and terminal services were provided within the framework of the performance scheme.
-From 2015 only the costs of air navigation in Kosovo upper airspace had been settled under the full cost recovery scheme.
+From 2015, only the costs of air navigation in Kosovo upper airspace had been settled under the full cost recovery scheme.

-In the Hungarian En Route and in the terminal segment, within the framework of performance plan scheme, 'reference periods' are set for determining unit prices (for 5 years); for which periods performance plans should be prepared including the costs and traffic expected in the reference period.
-This will be used by the Company as a basis to calculate the annual unit rates, based on which the revenues will be realized.
+In the Hungarian En Route and in the terminal segment, within the framework of performance plan scheme, so-called 'reference periods' are set for determining unit prices (for 5 years horizon); for which periods performance plans at national level shall be prepared including the costs and traffic expected in the reference period.
+This will be used as a basis to calculate the annual unit rates, based on which the revenues will be realized.
 The performance scheme transfers part of the cost- and traffic risks on air navigation service providers.
-Revenue adjustments due to traffic risk sharing, inflation adjustments, uncontrollable costs do not have an immediate impact on the Company's revenues as the differences will be reflected in the new unit rates charged to airspace users in later aviation years.
+Adjustments due to traffic risk sharing, inflation adjustments, uncontrollable costs do not have an immediate impact on the Company's revenues as the differences will be reflected in the new unit rates charged to airspace users in later years.

-Based on the EU Regulation No. 317/2019, the Company and the airspace users bear together any traffic risk in the En Route and terminal segments during the third reference period effective between 2020-2024 due to the traffic risk sharing mechanism.
+Based on the EU Regulation No. 317/2019, the Company and the airspace users bear together any traffic risk in the En Route and terminal segments.
 As required by the EU Regulation No. 1627/2020 on the COVID-19 pandemic, new performance plan was submitted on 1 October 2021 for the period of 2020-2024.
 In 13 April 2022 the European Commission adopted the revised performance plan.
 The Commission Decision on adoption was published in the Official Journal of the European Union in 18 May 2022 as No. (EU) 2022/775.
-In the performance plan the planned traffic for years 2020-2021 was the actual traffic, therefore there was no traffic risk in years 2020 and 2021.
-However, there was a significant deviation in traffic.
-Most of the additional revenue due to the traffic surplus of 2023 should be reimbursed to users in 2025, but the remaining part of the surplus has a positive impact on the profit of the Company.

 In the Kosovo segment operating in a full cost recovery scheme the unit rates are determined by using forecasted service units and relating costs estimated previously.
 The actual number of service units and actual costs might differ from the planned ones which differences are then compensated via an adjustment mechanism; as a main rule the under- or overrecoveries of the particular year 'n' is adjusted in the calculation of the charging rate of 'n+2'.
-The Kosovo airspace is part of the common Serbia-Montenegro-KFOR En Route charging zone.
+The Kosovo airspace is covered in the common Serbia-Montenegro-KFOR En Route charging zone.
 All the costs and income relating to the provision of the service are included in the cost base of Serbia-Montenegro-KFOR in alignment with the principles of the EUROCONTROL En Route charges system.

-Accounting for flights exempted:
+Accounting for flights exempted